ccharlton/cloud-lightning/README.md

 Either method below will work.
 One method isn't better over the other; don't overthink it.

+The official [Drupal `$conf` array documentation](https://www.drupal.org/node/1525472) is available if you want to know what other core variables you can customize.

 Simple Copy+Paste Method: (non-working example)
 -----------------------------------------------